 Typical experiences in the three groups

-The following excerpt fron the interviews with illustrates the constrictedness that was typical in the recent-onset group.
+The following excerpt fron the interviews with B illustrates the constrictedness that was typical in the recent-onset group.
 It also shows the importance the medication had as a source of safety for this young woman.

 B, a 19 year old high-school student, treated with perphenazine for six months (dose unknown), at first had nothing to say.
 She felt empty of thought and emotion but wanted to cooperate with those on whom she depended to get well, which she believed included the interviewer.
 B was happy that she would soon be lowering her dose, even though she did not experience any unwelcomed side-effects.
 Her wish to be normal was a central issue for her, and she considered her medication helpful in this regard.
 It improved her self-control and made it possible for her to visit home and school in a "normal-enough" condition.